ghc-proposals/ghc-proposals/proposals/0000-local-modules.rst

    However, it would be nice to separate the treatment of compilation units and source files, as well.
 This would allow, for example, the inliner and specializer to make decisions with respect to more definitions (if the compilation unit is larger than the source file).
+It would also allow for easy mutual dependency between files: just put the SCC of definitions into a multi-file compilation unit.

+3. Some language extensions and other compiler settings, such as warning flags, might make sense on a per-module basis.
+We can imagine setting these on local modules instead of only at the top-level module in a file.
+With such an extension to this design, we might nab abandoned proposal `#88`_ on language extensions or tabled proposal `#234`_ on warning flags.

 Unresolved questions
 --------------------
 None at this time.